-UHC offers several Allied Health Sciences Programs.
+UHC offers several Health Sciences Programs.
 The Program in Radiologic Technology is affiliated with Ochsner Health System.
-Read more about Allied Health programs.
+Read more about Health Sciences programs.

 The curricular in the natural sciences provide instruction in the discipline of biology with support from the areas of chemistry, earth science, mathematics, and physics which assist students in the development of competence in their chosen field.
 Read more about Biology programs.

 Business Administration and Accounting